ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 One VLAN includes subnets for ESXi management (vmk0) and management services such as the vCenter Server.
 The gateway appliance establishes security zones and policies to control the flow of traffic within the VLAN between the subnets.
 Unsolicited traffic from the ESXi or bare metal hosts is prevented from reaching the management systems.
 The perimeter gateway controls the traffic flow from these two subnets to any other area outside of the management region.

 The second VLAN includes subnets that are dedicated to vMotion and vSAN.
-No routing between these subnets is allowed and the VLAN is isolated by the perimeter gateway from all other security zones and networks in a single zone deployment.
+No routing between these subnets is allowed and the VLAN is isolated by the perimeter gateway from all other security zones and networks in a single-zone deployment.

 ## Edge services cluster
 {: #vrw-underlay-network-edge}